 There is a conflict of interest when the administrator has a direct or indirect financial interest adverse to that of the Company.
-In accordance with Article 523 of the Companies Code, a director of a limited company which "has, directly or indirectly, an interest of an economic nature in a decision or an operation under the Board of Directors" is held to follow a particular procedure.
+In accordance with Article 7:96 of the Belgian Code on Companies and Associations , a director of a limited company which "has, directly or indirectly, an interest of an economic nature in a decision or an operation under the Board of Directors" is held to follow a particular procedure.
 If members of the Board, or of the Executive Committee or their permanent representatives are confronted with possible conflicting interests arising from a decision or transaction of the Company, they must inform the Chairman of the Board thereof as soon as possible.
 Conflicting interests include conflicting proprietary interests, functional or political interests or interests involving family members (up to the second degree).

-If Article 523 of the Belgian Companies Code is applicable, the Board member involved must abstain from participating in the deliberations and in the voting regarding the agenda items affected by such conflict of interest.
+If Article 7:96 of the Belgian Code on Companies and Associations is applicable, the Board member involved must abstain from participating in the deliberations and in the voting regarding the agenda items affected by such conflict of interest.
 Below is an overview of the meetings of the Board of Directors in which the conflict of interest procedure has been applied.

 5.2.1.
-Board of Directors of 25 April 2018
+Board of Directors of 28 February 2019

-Before the start of the deliberation, Thomas Lienard SPRL (with as permanent representative Thomas Lienard) declares having a potential conflict of interest, as defined in Article 523 of the Company Code.
+Before the start of the deliberation, Thomas Lienard SPRL (with as permanent representative Thomas Lienard) and Finsys Management SPRL (with as permanent representative Jean-Luc Vandebroek) declare having a potential conflict of interest, as defined in Article 7:96 of the Belgian Code on Companies and Associations .

-This conflict of interest arises from the fact that Thomas Lienard SPRL is the CEO of the Company and the beneficiary of a bonus for which the Board must determine the objectives to be achieved.
+This conflict of interest arises from the fact that Thomas Lienard SPRL and Finsys Management SPRL are the CEO and the CFO of the Company and the beneficiary of a bonus for which the Board must determine the objectives to be achieved.